finos-labs/cafex/libs/cafex_desktop/README.md

 ### Usage

-CAFE-DESKTOP provides a set of intuitive methods and classes to facilitate desktop application testing.
+CAFEX-DESKTOP provides a set of intuitive methods and classes to facilitate desktop application testing.
 Here's a basic example for desktop application testing:

 ```python
 from cafex_desktop import desktop_client_actions